Mike is an author of tales, tastes, and fun in northern Michigan. When he is not messing around on the Great Lakes, he

 - The resort management may offer package plans that are worth every dime; transportation to the island, lodging, guided sightseeing trips, and all meals can be included.

 - Enjoys a morning ferry ferry ride from Copper Harbor, Michigan to Isle Royal National Park on the Queen IV.

-- Relax and explore with and extended weekends stay at Rock Harbor Lodge, Isle Royale’s only full-service lodge, dining and harbor facilities.
+- Relax and explore with extended weekends stay at Rock Harbor Lodge, Isle Royale’s only full-service lodge, dining and harbor facilities.

-- 3 meals (breakfast, lunch, and dinner) per person each day.
+- Three meals (breakfast, lunch, and dinner) per person each day.

 - A half-day sightseeing trip of landmarks in the Rock Harbor area and a half-day rental of a canoe (availability & weather permitting.)

 - Package dates are typically offered on the weekends.